2016 FIELD SCHOOL EXCAVATION

-A very thorough bibliography on Ostia Antica is available here.
+A very thorough and up-to-date bibliography on Ostia Antica is available here.

 GENERAL INFORMATION AND APPLICATION INSTRUCTIONS

 Three hours of credit for the Summer Archaeological Field School are provided by California State University, Fresno’s Division of Continuing and Global Education (transcript fee included in the program cost).
 Student assessment is based on the following criteria:

 – attendance, during lectures and on-site;